Joe Priday on supercar investing

 Naturally, that drew people to look at cars with the changes happening with EVs etc. People have started looking for things that will never happen again in the car world.
 The screaming V12s, V10s, it’s that roar of the jungle, that adrenal response to the noise and people are really recognising that.
 The fact that it is now disappearing has incentivised people to get something before it’s gone.
 That naturally pushes values up.

 In my experience, it’s all about what you pick.
-If you look at the Ferrari F40 for example, it’s a relatively low number car, it’s the right brand, it’s the right experience, it’s the rawness, everything around that has pushed that asset up in value.
+If you look at the Ferrari F40 for example, it’s a relatively low-number car, it’s the right brand, it’s that analogue experience, it’s the rawness, and its manual, everything around that has pushed that asset up in value.
 Also, when you’re picking, again using the F40 as an example, they had their initial bounce because they hit the 25-year USA import mark so they get exported to the states.
 There’s no import tax etc and that makes a massive difference, the market over there is a lot riper because there were fewer F40s that went over there initially, and on top of that they all want euro spec cars so again, it’s that 25-year mark.

 It is worth checking how much these things cost to run, servicing, repairs, all that kind of stuff is very expensive.
 Something like an F40 is relatively low maintenance and cheap to run so again it comes back to what you pick.
 It’s all well and good saying something has gone up £100k over the last three years but if it costs £25k to keep it going, whilst you’ve also had finance costs – again, the good thing with cars is it's easy to raise finance against them – if you’ve got a six per cent interest cost per anum, you need to factor that into your gains.